DataDog/hiring-engineers/answers.md

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/TimeSeries.png)

 The monitor is also installed now with a threshold of .9.
+Not only can you select time periods like 5m 1h etc. you can overlay different datapoints and use any mathematics you like.

 **Alerting on data**